apache/parquet-format/BinaryProtocolExtensions.md

 some-UUID is some UUID picked for this extension and it is used throughout (possibly internal) experimentation.
 It is put at the end to allow detection of the extension when parsed in reverse.
 The little-endian sizes and crc32s are also to the end to facilitate efficient parsing the footer in reverse without requiring parsing the Thrift compact protocol that precedes it.

-At some point the experiments conclude and the extension shared publicly with the community.
+At some point the experiments conclude and the extension is shared publicly with the community.
 The extension is proposed for inclusion to the standard with a migration plan to replace the existing `FileMetaData`.

-The community reviews the proposal and (potentially) proposes changes to the Flatbuffers IDL representation.
+The community reviews the proposal and (potentially) proposes changes to the FlatBuffers IDL representation.
 In addition, because this extension is a *replacement* of an existing struct, it must:

 1. have some way of being extended in the future much like what it replaces.
 Because the extension mechanism only allows for a single extension, without this in place we cannot have footer extensions during the migration.
 2. consider its intermediate form where both the **Thrift** `FileMetaData` and the **FlatBuffers** `FileMetaData` will be present.
 3. consider its final form where the long form header for `32767: binary` may not be present.

 Once the design is ratified the new `FileMetaData` encoding is made final with the following migration plan.
-For the next N years writers will write both the Thrift and the flatbuffer `FileMetaData`.
-It will look much like its private form except the flatbuffer IDL may be different:
+For the next N years writers will write both the Thrift and the FlatBuffers `FileMetaData`.
+It will look much like its private form except the FlatBuffers IDL may be different:

-    N-1 bytes | Thrift compact protocol encoded FileMetadata (minus \0 thrift stop field) 4 bytes   | 08 FF FF 01 (long form header for 32767: binary)
+    N-1 bytes | Thrift compact protocol encoded FileMetaData (minus \0 thrift stop field) 4 bytes   | 08 FF FF 01 (long form header for 32767: binary)
     1-5 bytes | ULEB128(K+28) encoded size of the extension
-    K bytes   | Flatbuffers representation (v1) of FileMetaData 4 bytes   | little-endian crc32(flatbuffer)
+    K bytes   | FlatBuffers representation (v1) of FileMetaData 4 bytes   | little-endian crc32(flatbuffer)
     4 bytes   | little-endian size(flatbuffer)
     4 bytes   | little-endian crc32(size(flatbuffer))